cameric/Cameric.CloudServer/README.md

 ```
   This will install all necessary Node dependencies to your repository

   Check that you have installed LeanCloud command-line tool.
 If not, please follow this guide to install the CLI

   Once the CLI is successfully installed, you can run:

 ```Bash
 $ avoscloud
 ```
+  to start the server locally

 > Note that LeanCloud CLI contains a nodemon module.
 > So everytime you modify the code, you don't need to manually stop the server and restart it again.
 > The server will restart automatically.

 ## Usage ##

   All cloud functions should be called using the standard API.
 The curl command looks like:

 ```Bash
 curl -X POST -H "Content-Type: application/json; charset=utf-8" \
     -H "X-LC-Id: lAeVhtmnzDG3lEVKI8fV7F9c" \